* Major hurricane forecast to hit South Texas coast Friday night

 At a Willis, Texas, station, about 50 miles (77 km) north of Houston, Corey Martinez, 40, was heading to Dallas from his Corpus Christi home.

 "It has been pretty stressful.
 We're just trying to get ahead of the storm," he said.
 "We've never been through a hurricane before."

-As a Category 4 hurricane on the Saffir-Simpson scale, Harvey could uproot trees, destroy homes and disrupt utilities for days.
+As a Category 4 hurricane on the Saffir-Simpson scale, Harvey could bring winds of up to 156 miles per hour (251 km per hour), uproot trees, rip roofs off homes and disrupt utilities for days.
 If it maintains its intensity, it would be the first major hurricane to hit the mainland United States since Hurricane Wilma struck Florida in 2005.

 The storm was about 45 miles (70 km) off Corpus Christi and packing winds of 130 mph (215 kph), the NHC said.
 The NHC's latest tracking model shows the storm sitting southwest of Houston for more than a day, giving the nation's fourth most populous city a double dose of rain and wind.

 "Life-threatening and devastating flooding expected near the coast due to heavy rainfall and storm surge," the NHC said.

 President Donald Trump on Friday tweeted: "I am closely watching the path and doings of Hurricane Harvey ...
 BE SAFE!"
 Earlier, a White House official said the president was considering a request to issue an emergency declaration, providing federal disaster relief.